Huhu beetle

 Prionoplus reticularis

-A 2023 study examined the phylogeny of Australian Prioninae using genomic data produced by shotgun sequencing.
-The phylogeny produced by the study placed Prionoplus in the Rhipidocerini tribe and positioned it as basal to all other Rhipidocerini species that were sequenced (all of which were Australian species).[7]
+A 2023 study examined the phylogeny (evolutionary history) of Australian Rhipidocerini using genomic data produced by shotgun sequencing.
+The study placed Prionoplus in the Rhipidocerini, a tribe within the longhorn beetles, and positioned it as basal to all other Rhipidocerini species that were sequenced (all of which were Australian species), meaning it split off earlier than the other species that were studied.[5]

 Description